TommyWang469/cal-bc-study-guides/WORKFLOW.md

       show the textbook problem number, and listed for Tommy to upload to Overleaf
 - [ ] Numbered 1…N; zero section/exercise/theorem references above the `SOURCELIST` marker
 - [ ] Source list on the last page: every 1…N entry, grouped by section, Tommy 1/2 marked original
+- [ ] Source page has no file inventory, exclusion-check paragraph, or selection/process notes
 - [ ] Work space after every question, `\vspace*`, four sizes
 - [ ] Tommy 1 and Tommy 2 written, one per cluster, with a real trap in one of them
 - [ ] Answer key in the same `.tex` after `\clearpage`: same numbering, answers-only for 1…N,